flanagancd68/talmidimway/content/tour/why-go.md

 <small>Notes:

-* The quoted price is based upon a minimum of 30 travelers.
+* The quoted price will be based upon a minimum of 30 travelers.
 * Cancellation fees depend on how far in advance the cancellation occurs.
 * Price does not include insurance.
      * _Travel insurance is **HIGHLY** recommended, particularly given the somewhat fluid COVID situation._